-B. Positions with a Community College District, other State Higher Education Institutions or State Agencies With prior notice, paid leave of up to four (4) hours per fiscal year will be granted for travel, taking an examination and interviews with the community college absence of the employee does not create significant or unusual coverage issues.
+B. Positions with a Community College District, other State Higher Education Institutions or State Agencies

+With prior notice, paid leave of up to four (4) hours per fiscal year will be granted for travel, taking an examination and interviews with the community college district, other state higher education institutions or state agencies provided the absence of the employee does not create significant or unusual coverage issues.
 Employee-requested schedule changes may be granted in accordance with Article 7, Hours of Work, when traveling, taking an examination or interviewing.